rluis/mNET_snr/README.md

 # get_SNR_bam_ignoreSoftClip

+## Minor changes.
+Ready to work with samtools v1.10 or later

 Python script just as [mNET_snr](https://github.com/tomasgomes/mNET_snr) modified to ignore reads with soft clipping.
 Described as part of an analysis pipeline in *insert reference* For usage, see get_SNR_bam_ignoreSoftClip.py -h